MooHoll/mooholl.github.io/_pages/resources.md

 author_profile: true
 ---

 Here you can find various applications, both successful and unsuccessful as well as my current CV and other possibly useful things.
+I make these resources available as a learning tool for others.
+I also think it's useful for students and ECRs to see that rejection is a normal part of academic life.

 <details>
   <summary> <b><font size="+1">Current CV</font></b> </summary>